 With the rise of SaaS, the threshold to start (or stop) using new applications has become very low due to its flexibility.
 This results in a large amount of applications people use on a daily basis, and the challenge is to bridge the divide between all that separate information.
 For people to work efficiently, the data from all those applications needs to be aggregated into a single view.

 Who would you ask for business advise?
 Logically, people tend to want to ask the expert.
-And in our case, that expert is the MSP.
+And in our case, those experts are the MSPs and VARs.

 Customers sometimes do their own research regarding the modern workspace, and look at for example Microsoft, Citrix or VMware.
 But in the end, they want a trusted advisor that knows them to tell them where to go and that is able to deliver the whole product (digital workspace and all underlying services + support).